gitmag-group-admin/php-pdo/README.md

     ]);

     $category_id = $pdo->lastInsertId();
-    echo 'The category id ' . $category_id. ' was inserted';
+    echo 'The category was inserted';

     throw new Exception();
     $pdo->commit();